-1- Preparing and approving the Anti-Money Laundering and Terrorist Financing Policy by the Board of Directors in accordance with the instructions and the Money Laundering Law No. (39) for the 2015 and enacting them into law.
+1- Preparing and approving the Anti-Money Laundering and Terrorist Financing Policy by the Board of Directors in accordance with the

 - 2- Engaging with several companies to purchase an automated system that ensures verification of all daily transactions for customers, and classifies customers according to the risk degree. - 3- Automatic and periodic verification of the bank's customers not being included in the prohibited lists. - 4- Periodic verification of high-risk customers. - 5- Continuous awareness and education for all the bank's employees, each within its competence, by engaging them in internal and external training courses.